hassamhassan/Flask-crud/crud_app/README.md

 **Usage:**

-    -> Now it is time to explore the add user api call:
+    -> Now it is time to explore the add user api call (NOTE: Before adding users, comment all the code in utility.py and after adding user uncomment the code in utility.py):

     Add Users(POST):
         127.0.0.1:5000/api/users